Madison County Hop Fest

 2012 - Carrie Blackmore and Matt Whalen, Owners, Good Nature Brewing, was among New York's first Farm Breweries.
 They handcraft all-natural ales brewed with local ingredients collaborating with local farmers, artists, & small businesses to celebrate all that our region and our community have to offer.

-2016 - John Henneberg, owner and brewer of Henneberg Brewing, a farm brewery founded in the summer of 2013, was Cazenovia’s first brewery and Madison County’s second brewery.
+2016 - John Henneberg, owner, and brewer of Henneberg Brewing, a farm brewery founded in the summer of 2013, was Cazenovia’s first brewery and Madison County’s second brewery.
 Henneberg’s operations were mostly built by him from the brewing kettle system to his barley malting and roasting setups.
-John began brewing 9 years ago with a homebrew kit to the production of twin 55 gallon kettles, making 1.25 BBLS (barrels) to 5 BBLs at a time.
+John began brewing 9 years ago with a homebrew kit for the production of twin 55-gallon kettles, making 1.25 BBLS (barrels) to 5 BBLs at a time.
 In October of 2017, John closed his brewery.

 2017-Rich Michaels, former Quality and Innovation Manager of FX Matt Brewing Company where he is responsible for product development and quality assurance operations.
 Michaels instructs and advises brewing science and technology programs at several NYS colleges including Morrisville State College.
-For the past several years, Michaels and FX Matt Brewing Company have hosted a hop picking event on a historic hop farm and have produced an annual specialty beer that utilizes Heritage Hops from Central New York.
+For the past several years, Michaels and FX Matt Brewing Company have hosted a hop-picking event on a historic hop farm and have produced an annual specialty beer that utilizes Heritage Hops from Central New York.
 Through collaboration with other brewers in NYS and across the country there are beers that have featured Madison County and CNY hops.
-His efforts ensure that the Madison County will be recognized not only for its hop heritage, but as the current and future home of hops in New York State.
+His efforts ensure that Madison County will be recognized not only for its hop heritage but as the current and future home of hops in New York State.
 Rich Michaels is the Head Brewer at Frog Alley Brewing.

 2018- Micheal Coons, former Head Brewer at Morrisville State College’s Brewing Institute in Morrisville.
 Mr. Coons led Morrisville State College Brewing Institute at the 2018 U.S. Open College Beer Championship and won the title of Grand National Champion Brewing School in North America.
 Micheal Coons supports hops and barley production in Madison County and Central New York by using 100% Madison County hops and 85-100% other NYS agricultural products in the beers produced by Morrisville State College's Copper Turret Farm Brewery.
 Micheal is Head Brewer at Critz Farms Brewing and Cider Company.